 Like general labor laws, laws surrounding pesticides are not adequate to protect youth from great harm.
 Pesticides are grouped into different categories based on their toxicity, and laws based on toxicity ratings are made to protect the bodies of adults, not the bodies of children who are developing.

 In addition to the physical strains of farm labor, it’s important to also recognize the psychological and emotional strain that agricultural work can have on children.
 In a job that is inherently unstable, some children are left to cope by themselves as they follow the harvest to earn as much as they can.

 Some children migrate with their families, but some migrate alone, and this trend seems to be growing.
-According to the Department of Labor, most migrant teens in the fields live without any other relatives, and the vast majority are foreign-born.
-This means young people are immigrating to the U.S. by themselves in order to work and send money back home to their families.
+Young people are immigrating to the U.S. by themselves in order to work and send money back home to their families.
 AFOP labels this phenomenon as “an increasingly common occurrence.”

 Until regulations are changed to offer more protection to children working in the fields, and unless comprehensive changes are made to our nation’s broken immigration system so that children aren’t forced to work in the fields to help their families scrape by financially, youth and young adults will continue to toil in our fields, while endangering their health and wellbeing.

 For sources and to learn more: